Operation Giant Lance

 Operation Giant Lance was a secret U.S. nuclear alert operation by the United States that the Strategic Air Command carried out in late October 1969.
 Giant Lance was one component of a multi-pronged military exercise, the Joint Chiefs of Staff Readiness Test that the Joint Chiefs developed and carried out during October 1969 in response to White House orders.
 On 10 October 1969, on the advice of National Security Advisor Henry Kissinger, U.S. President Richard Nixon issued the order for the readiness test that led to Giant Lance.

 Preparations were made to send a squadron of eighteen B-52s of the 92nd Strategic Aerospace Wing loaded with nuclear weapons to fly over northern Alaska in the direction of the Soviet Union, in sorties of 6 bombers at a time.
 The squadron took off on 27 October and flew towards the Soviet Union.
 Actions were designed to be detectable by the Soviets.
-Nixon cancelled the operation on October 30.
+Nixon terminated the operation on October 30.

 According to the U.S. Department of State, there are two main "after-the-fact explanations" regarding the purpose of the Joint Chiefs of Staff Readiness Test: one was to convince the Soviets that Nixon was willing to resort to nuclear war in order to win the Vietnam War, the other was to deter Soviet's possible nuclear attack against the People's Republic of China.
-In the first explanation, the Readiness Test was part of Nixon's madman theory, a concept based on game theory, and its details remained unknown to the public until Freedom of Information Act requests in the 2000s revealed documents about the operation.
+In the first explanation, the Readiness Test was part of Nixon's madman theory, and its details remained unknown to the public until Freedom of Information Act requests in the 2000s revealed documents about the operation.
 On the other hand, the second interpretation is consistent with U.S. intelligence reports which indicated that the Soviet leadership was considering a preemptive strike against Chinese nuclear facilities, and in October 1969 the Soviet indeed abandoned its attack against China.
 Researchers have also called the second interpretation logically the most likely one.